Guide To Pedregalejo: Malaga’s Fishing Neighbourhood

 4. Relax at Pedregalejo Beach

-Malaga city has accessible and good beaches, but they aren’t paradisiacal beaches like some of the ones in Nerja.
+Malaga city has good beaches that are accessible for everyone, but they aren’t as paradisiacal as some in Nerja.

 Why?
 Its clear waters and small coves are beautiful, and it won a Q Quality Seal in 2018.
 Although this beach can get busy in the summer, it’s a less popular option among travellers.